How Fast Will a Car Loan Build My Credit Score?

 By responsibly managing your credit, the question of “what credit score do car dealers use to determine interest rates and approve applications?” will be less of a concern.

-If you need a little extra help building credit, consider tools like Self or other credit-building tools to help build your credit and increase your savings.
+If you need a little extra help building credit, consider Self or other credit-building tools to help build your credit and your savings.
 Once you do this, you can work towards your larger life goals - like buying a car.
 When you take charge of your credit, you can manage your credit ... like a boss.

 About the author